Factbox: Reactions to Trump firing of John Bolton, foreign policy hawk

 “Probably Trump.”

-Created by Sonya Hepinstall
+Created by Sonya Hepinstall; editing by Jonathan Oatis